Why should you quit smoking?

 - Manage the stimulus associated with smoking, i.e. drink coffee or juice instead of tea etc.

-- Remove things which remind you about smoking from your house and office (ashtrays, lighters etc.)
+- Remove things which remind you of smoking from your house and office (ashtrays, lighters etc.)

 - Take deep breaths, it will calm you.